 So is this mud run the most difficult one yet?

-Well based on the distances, location of it, I’d say at best this race is about as difficult as the Spartan, possibly a little bit harder than Tough Mudder.
+Well based on the distances, location of it, I’d say at best this race is about as difficult as the Spartan Super, and possibly a little bit harder than Tough Mudder.

 In terms of strength challenges, obstacles, locations and distances, Bone Frog bears a lot of resemblance to the Spartan Race (as you saw, I compared a lot of the obstacles in both events together) particularly as they both have similar distances for their races and involve a lot of carrying of similarly heavy props and finally, there’s also lots of climbing on ropes.